 - Mobile First:

-Having a responsive website has become a priority more than a necessity.
+Having a responsive web design has become a priority more than a necessity.
 It is important as much as SEO and content quality.
 In 2018 April, Google changed its algorithm for ranking and singled ‘mobile optimization’ as a most important move for the companies to come on the ranking.
 So it means that if your site is not mobile optimized and has is equal in all the other parameters to your competitors’ website, they will likely to outrank you in their index.

 - ‘Say No To Duplicate Content’: